Skip to content

 Terminal window

-php artisan make:provider MyCustomModule
+php artisan make:module MyCustomModule

 use Illuminate\Support\ServiceProvider;